EricNeid/docker-webapplication/README.md

 ## Quickstart

-Use the provided Makefile for your convience:
+Use the provided Makefile for your convenience:

 ```bash
 make all